Training Strategies for Own Voice Reconstruction in Hearing Protection Devices using an In-ear Microphone: Own Voice Reconstruction System

 \subsection{Processing framework}

 The overall system is illustrated in Fig.~\ref{fig:system_structure}.
-Following~\cite{wang_towards_2021}, it uses a weighted overlap-add (WOLA) framework, where the in-ear microphone signal $y_\mathrm{i}[n]$ is first segmented in segments $y_\mathrm{i}[l,m]$ of lenth $P$, where $l$ and $m$ denote the segment index and segment time index, respectively.
-Each segment $y_\mathrm{i}[l,m]$ is then processed by the U-Net to estimate the clean speech segment $s_\mathrm{o}[n]$ at the outer microphone.
-The estimated segments $\hat{s}_\mathrm{o}[l,m]$ are then reconstructed to obtain the signal $\hat{s}_\mathrm{o}[n]$.
-The WOLA segmentation and reconstruction is carried out using a square-root Hann window and an overlap of $\frac{P}{2}$ samples.
+Following~\cite{wang_towards_2021}, it uses a weighted overlap-add (WOLA) framework, where the in-ear microphone signal $y_\mathrm{i}[n]$ is first segmented in segments $y_\mathrm{i}[l,m]$ of length $P$, where $l$ and $m$ denote the segment and segment time index.
+Each segment $y_\mathrm{i}[l,m]$ is then processed by the U-Net to estimate the clean speech segment $s_\mathrm{o}[l,m]$ at the outer microphone.
+The estimated segments $\hat{s}_\mathrm{o}[l,m]$ are then reconstructed to obtain $\hat{s}_\mathrm{o}[n]$.
+The WOLA segmentation and reconstruction is carried out using a sqrt-Hann window and an overlap of $\frac{P}{2}$ samples.

 In this work, a U-Net architecture as described in~\cite{wang_towards_2021} is utilized.
-This architecture has been used for bandwidth extension in~\cite{wang_towards_2021}, but has also previously been applied to noise reduction~\cite{pandey_new_2019, kolbaek_loss_2020}.
+This architecture has been used for BWE in~\cite{wang_towards_2021}, but has also previously been applied to noise reduction~\cite{pandey_new_2019, kolbaek_loss_2020}.
 Input frames consisting of $P=2048$\,samples are processed in the time domain, at a sampling frequency of $f_s=16\,$kHz.
 The input convolutional layer in the encoder part increases the number of channels from 1 to 64, and subsequent layers decrease the sampling frequency towards the bottleneck while incrementally increasing the amount of filters.
 All filters have a length of 11 samples.
 The decoder part of the network after the bottleneck mirrors the encoder part.
 From each encoding layer, a skip-connection towards the corresponding decoder layer is added.
 The skip-connections are realized by concatenating the additional channels from the encoder to the output signals of the decoder layer.
 A parametric rectifier linear unit (PReLU) activation is utilized after each layer except for the last decoder layer, where a linear activation is employed.
+The U-Net has 10.2M parameters.